 Soak the wheat berries, dried chickpeas and white beans separately overnight.

-In a large pot, combine the wheat berries with 2250 ml of water.
+In a large pot, combine the wheat berries with 9 ½ cups (2 ¼ litres) of water.
 Bring to a boil, then reduce the heat and let it simmer for about an hour and 15 minutes, or until the wheat berries are tender.

 Once the wheat berries are cooked, add the drained chickpeas and white beans to the pot.
 Cooking times can vary based on the produce, which is why it's best to cook everything separately and combine them once they are all tender.

 Stir in the softened dried fruits (figs, apricots, and sultanas, cinnamon sticks, and cloves.
-Add the caster sugar gradually, until you are pleased with the level of the sweetness.
-You might not need all the sugar stated in the recipe.
+Add the sugar gradually, tasting as you go.
+You may not need all of it, especially if your dried fruit is already sweet.

 Recipe Tips From the Chef